This post may contain affiliate links. Please read my disclosure policy.

 Craving more savory options?
 My Southwestern Frittata Breakfast Casserole is another easy brunch option that will give you leftovers for the week.
 Or, try a Bruschetta Panini instead — it’s basically a glorified grilled cheese made with mozzarella, tomatoes, and fresh basil.

-Personally, I prefer skinless, boneless chicken thighs instead of chicken tenders for this chicken and waffles recipe.
-Chicken thighs have darker and firmer meat and are especially nice when breaded and fried.
-Boneless thighs cook much quicker than bone-in, but you can use bone-in and skin-on instead if you like.
+- Chicken — Personally, I prefer boneless, skinless thighs instead of tenders for this chicken and waffles recipe.
+The darker meat is especially nice when breaded and fried.
+While boneless will cook much quicker than bone-in, you can certainly use bone-in and skin-on if you prefer.

 How to make fried chicken for waffles

-- First, marinate the chicken in buttermilk for a minimum of 2 hours (or up to 24 hours or overnight).
-The buttermilk helps break down the protein in the chicken so that it is less chewy and remains tender and juicy when cooked.
+- The poultry should soak in buttermilk for at least 2 hours, but you can leave it in there overnight (or up to 24 hours).
+The acid in the liquid helps break down the protein fibers so that the meat is tender and juicy when cooked.

-If you’re serving chicken and waffles for brunch, pair them with a fresh fruit salad or these amazing Blackberry Grits by Julia’s Simply Southern.
-If you’re serving chicken and waffles for dinner, side dish suggestions include tangy coleslaw, a classic wedge salad, or oven roasted red potatoes,
+If you’re serving this for brunch, pair it with a fresh fruit salad or these amazing Blackberry Grits by Julia’s Simply Southern.
+For dinner, I would recommend something simple like tangy coleslaw, a classic wedge salad, or oven roasted potatoes.

-The recipe card below includes instructions for making a sweet and spicy sauce to drizzle on top of the chicken and waffles, but there are many other tasty options you may want to try, like:
+This recipe includes a sweet and spicy sauce to drizzle over the top, but here are some other tasty options to try: